Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Specifications for a Euclid-like survey

 where $p_{\rm ph}$ is the probability that a galaxy at redshift $z$ is measured at redshift $z_p$.
-We choose here a simplified version of the probability from \cite{Deshpande:2019sdl} for which we have
+We choose here a simplified version of the probability from Ref.~\cite{Deshpande:2019sdl} for which we have

-where $\sigma_z$ is the variance of the photometric redshift measurement at redshift $0$ and $\zb{i}$ is the mean redshift error in the $i$-th redshift bin.
-By default, we work with $\sigma_z = 0.02$ unless stated otherwise (notably for a comparison with $\sigma_z=0$ -- ideal case -- and $\sigma_z=0.05$).
+where $\sigma_z$ is the variance of the photometric redshift measurement at redshift $0$ and $\zb{i}$ is the mean redshift error in the $i$th redshift bin.
+Unless stated otherwise, we work with $\sigma_z = 0.02$ which gives distribution shapes that are consistent in width with the ones obtained from the Euclid Flagship simulation \cite{Euclid:2024few}.
+Notably, we will use for a comparison $\sigma_z=0$—ideal case—and $\sigma_z=0.05$, which is used in Ref.~\cite{Euclid:2019clj} and is consistent with KiDS-1000 \cite{Hildebrandt:2020rno}.
+In short, $\sigma_z=0.05$ corresponds to optimal photometric precision for Stage III surveys and minimal for Stage IV, and $\sigma_z=0.02$ is an estimate of the optimal photometric precision for Stage IV surveys.